blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 Systems should interpret the target of Privacy Request regardless of the Privacy Request being received directly from the Data Subject or from a corresponding System.
 This means that the same `target` value of the same Privacy Request transferred across several Systems may end-up being interpreted differently by those Systems (e.g. in every System `PARTNERS.DOWNWARD` is likely to be resolved to different Systems)

+> **Note**
+> To reduce liability in case of dispute, Systems have the interest of propagating the requests to partners with which data has been exchanged.
+It is thus highly recommended not to nudge the Data Subject to limit `target` to anything less then the default `PARTNERS` value, and a different choice is made by the Data Subject make sure the consequences of such choice are clearly explained.

 ### Privacy Request Response